-As Special Assistant Auditors for the Auditor General, we have audited the accompanying financial statements of the business-type activities of the Southern Illinois University Medical Facilities System ("the System") as of and for the year ended June 30, 2011.
+As Special Assistant Auditors for the Auditor General, we have audited the accompanying financial statements of the business-type activities of the Southern Illinois University Medical Facilities System ("the System") as of and for the year ended June 30, 2012.
 These financial statements are the responsibility of the System's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.
-The prior year comparative information has been derived from the System's June 30, 2010 financial statements and, in a report dated February 25, 2011 we expressed an unqualified opinion on the respective financial statements of the business-type activities.
+The prior year partial comparative information has been derived from the System's June 30, 2011 financial statements.
+The financial statements of the System as of and for the year ended June 30, 2011 were audited by other auditors whose report dated April 2, 2012 expressed an unqualified opinion on those statements.